wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## Dashboard Page

 This is the page that keeps track of all user activities in the app.
-In this app, the user will see all his/her activity stream and the corresponding dates.
-This is important so that the user can be able to have a reference for what he/she did on a specific date and time.
+In this app, the user will see all their activity stream and the corresponding dates.
+This is important so that the user can be able to have a reference for what they did on a specific date and time.
 We render activities using Django's templating syntax and rendering actions via the views.

 ```html